 Those possible side effects demonstrate why it’s important to wipe off any excess before having sex, either oral or intercourse.

 Drug interactions and warnings

-It’s advised that you discuss with your doctor or pharmacist any other medication you’re taking to check it’s safe with Fortacin.
+It’s advised that you discuss with your doctor or pharmacist any other medication you’re taking to check if it’s safe with Fortacin.

 This is especially important in the case of: